purrbot-site/PurrBot/README.md

 ## Server
 **Permission**: `MANAGE_SERVER` permission is required for the user.
 ```
 Command: | Arguments:              | Description:

 Prefix   |                         | Shows the current prefix for the Discord.
          | set <prefix>            | Sets the provided prefix for the Guild.
          | reset                   | Resets the prefix to the default one.
 Welcome  |                         | Shows the current welcome-settings (welcome-channel, image and textcolor).
+         | color <color>           | Sets the textcolor of the welcome-image.
+Format is either rgb:r,g,b or hex:rrggbb
-         | set <ChannelID>      | Sets the welcome-channel to the provided one.
+         | set <ChannelID> [image] | Sets the welcome-channel to the provided one with a optional image.
          | reset                   | Resets the welcome-settings.
          | test <image> [color]    | Creates a test-image with the provided image and (optionally) textcolor.
-         | color <color>        | Sets the textcolor of the welcome-image.
-Format is either rgb:r,g,b or hex:<hexcode>
 ```

 # Inviting the bot